UPPMAX/HPC-python/docs/packages.rst

 2. First time

-    - The variable CONDA_ENVS_PATH contains the location of your environments.
-Set it to your project's environments folder if you have one.

-    - Otherwise, the default is ~/.conda/envs.

     - You may run ``source conda_init.sh`` to initialise your shell to be able to run ``conda activate`` and ``conda deactivate`` etc.

     - Just remember that this command adds stuff to your shell outside the scope of the module system.